NetLogo/Goo-Extension/README.md

 ## Building

+The extension is written in Scala (version 2.8.1).

 Use the NETLOGO environment variable to point to your NetLogo directory (containing NetLogo.jar) and SCALA_HOME to point to your Scala 2.8.1 installation.
 For example:

     NETLOGO=/Applications/NetLogo\\\ 5.0beta2 SCALA_HOME=/usr/local/scala-2.8.1.final make